powerecommerce/powerecommerce/README.md

 # Power Ecommerce System Namespace

-This is the fundamental classes of the system.
+This is the fundamental part of the system.